-Occupational asthma is asthma that's caused or worsened by breathing in a workplace substance, such as chemical fumes, gases or dust.
-Like other types of asthma, occupational asthma can cause symptoms, such as chest tightness, wheezing and shortness of breath.
+Occupational asthma is asthma that's caused or worsened by breathing in chemical fumes, gases, dust or other substances on the job.
+Like other types of asthma, occupational asthma can cause chest tightness, wheezing and shortness of breath.

 When treated early, occupational asthma may be reversible.
 Long-term exposure to allergy-causing substances can cause worsening symptoms and lifelong asthma.

 Treatment for occupational asthma is similar to treatment for other types of asthma, and it generally includes taking medications to reduce symptoms.
 But the only sure way to eliminate your symptoms and prevent lung damage due to occupational asthma is to avoid whatever's triggering it.

 - Occupational asthma.
 Tips to remember.
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/library/at-a-glance/occupational-asthma.aspx.
 Accessed Nov.
 14, 2013.